sujeshgondala/ML_Projects/README.md

 please go through the below description for an overview

 Project: Titanic for EDA
-Goal: To understand the concepts of EDA on a given data set my take aways:
+Goal: To understand the concepts of EDA on a Titanic data set. my take aways:
 * got an idea of univariant anaylsis
 * got an idea of bi variant anaylsis